Reading Hardware Company

-The Reading Hardware Company, also known as "The Hardware," is an historic, American factory complex and national historic district that is located in Reading, Berks County, Pennsylvania.
+The Reading Hardware Company, also known as "The Hardware," is an historic factory complex and national historic district in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1997.

 History and architectural features

 This district includes five contributing buildings, along with the previously listed Reading Hardware Company Butt Works.
 They include brick and heavy timber frame and reinforced concrete buildings that date to the late-nineteenth and early-twentieth centuries.

-It was listed on the National Register of Historic Places in 1997.